mbari-org/aidata/README.md

 [![Python](https://img.shields.io/badge/language-Python-blue.svg)](https://www.python.org/downloads/)

-*aidata* is a command line tool to do basic extract, transform, load and download operations on ai data for a number of projects at MBARI that require detection, clustering or classification workflows.
+*aidata* is a command line tool to do basic extract, transform, load and download operations on AI data for a number of projects at MBARI that require detection, clustering or classification workflows.

-This is a work in progress and more operations will be added as needed.
 This supports loading [sdcat](https://github.com/mbari-org/sdcat) formatted output and downloads from [Tator](https://www.tatorapp.com/) databases, although support for other data sources is also possible, e.g. [FathomNet](https://fathomnet.org/). so we decided to keep the name generic.